 Our analysis focuses on factual hallucinations, where responses contain false or misleading information presented as facts~\cite{sun2024ai}.
-We adopt time-sensitive questions to asses the trustworthiness of LLMs on evolving factual queries~\cite{zhu2025evolvebench}.
-This choice is motivated by empirical evidence that smaller models exhibit substantially weaker performance on time-sensitive questions, making them more susceptible to hallucination about temporal events~\cite{pkezik2025llmlagbench}.
+To this end, we adopt time-sensitive questions to assess the trustworthiness of LLMs on evolving factual queries~\cite{zhu2025evolvebench}.
+This choice is motivated by empirical evidence that smaller models exhibit substantially weaker performance on time-sensitive questions, making them more susceptible to hallucinations about temporal events~\cite{pkezik2025llmlagbench}.
 Furthermore, these models show increased reliability with repeated sampling~\cite{brown2024largelanguagemonkeysscaling}, but existing analyses do not provide a quantitative metric for hallucination rates.